Selmo-Technology/Selmo-Sample-ErpCommCrcCheck/README.md

 PROGRAM MAIN
 VAR
 	// ######## ERP DATA ##################
 	stRecipe_ERP	: MyRecipe;             	// The recipe data from the ERP system dwCrc_ERP	: DWORD;			// CRC32 which is calculated and written by ERP system

 	// ######## LOCAL #####################
 	byteArray	: ARRAY[0..255] OF BYTE;	// BYTE array to store the result dwChecksum	: DWORD;			// CRC32 Result
-	dwCrc_ERP_cached	: DWORD;			 		// CRC32 which is calculated and written by ERP system
-	xCrcOK				: BOOL;						// Data is OK
+	dwCrc_ERP_cached: DWORD;			// CRC32 which is calculated and written by ERP system xCrcOK		: BOOL;				// Data is OK
 END_VAR
 ```
 ```